Direct observation of long-range many-body coherence in quasi-one-dimensional attractive Bose gases: Acknowledgments

 \subsection{Preparation and detection of quasi-1D gases}

-We begin the experiment by loading a cesium Bose-Einstein condensate (BEC) into two quasi-1D box traps in $400\,\rm{ms}$, followed by a $500\,\rm{ms}$ wait time to reach equilibrium.
+\mbox{}\\ We begin the experiment by loading a cesium Bose-Einstein condensate (BEC) into two quasi-1D box traps in $400\,\rm{ms}$, followed by a $500\,\rm{ms}$ wait time to reach equilibrium.
 The initial scattering length is $105a_{0}$.
 The boxes are formed using $780\,\rm{nm}$ blue-detuned light~\cite{tamura2023observation}.
 The vertical box confinement is given by a single node of a $3\,\rm{\mu m}$-period optical lattice along the $z$-axis, while the horizontal confinement is produced by a rectangular repulsive potential barrier of $k_\mathrm{B}\times 60\,\rm{nK}$ height, controlled by a digital mirror device (DMD).
 Here, $k_\mathrm{B}$ is the Boltzmann constant.
 The measured transverse trap frequencies are $\omega_{z}\approx 2\pi \times2.2\,\rm{kHz}$ and $\omega_{y}\approx 2\pi \times 68\,\rm{Hz}$ along the $z$- and $y$-axes, respectively.

 After initial preparation, we quench the scattering length to a negative value at $t=0$ via a magnetic Feshbach resonance.
+The scattering length is evaluated from the magnetic field using the conversion~\cite{kraemer2006evidence} $a_{s}(B)=(1722+1.52)\left(1-\frac{\Delta B}{B-B_{0}}\right)a_{0}$, where $\Delta B=28.72~\rm{G}$, $B_{0}=-11.60~\rm{G}$~\cite{chen2020observation}, and $B$ represents the magnetic field strength.
 After the interaction quench, we observe oscillations in the transverse width at a frequency of $\sim 2\omega_{y}$.
 The oscillation damps down quickly in $3\,\rm{ms}$.
 After performing the experiments at various hold times $t$, we obtain in-situ or time-of-flight (TOF) density distribution in the horizontal ($x$-$y$) plane by absorption imaging with a resolution of $\approx 0.8\,\rm{\mu m}$.
-In the rephasing experiments (Fig.~\ref{fig:fig4}), we perform the same imaging procedure after ramping up the attractive interaction back to the initial repulsive value and holding for $15~\rm{ms}$.
+In the rephasing experiments (Fig.~\ref{fig:fig4}), we perform the same imaging procedure after quenching up the attractive interaction back to the initial repulsive value and holding for $15~\rm{ms}$.